-VETERANS' HOUSING Although opportunities for veterans' housing are becoming increasingly limited, the college is privileged to make referral of married veterans enrolled as full-time students to city-operated housing projects.
-Referrals are made through the office of the Dean of Students.
 PERSONNEL SERVICES CENTER The facilities of the Personnel Services Center are available to graduate students who may desire assistance in the solution of problems of an educational, occupational, or personal nature.
 Counseling appointments may be made in the Administration Building or by telephone.
-Psychological testing is available upon arrangement STUDENT HEALTH SERVICES As part of the program of student personnel services, the college provides health services for the protection and maintenance of student health.
+Psychological testing is available upon arrangement with a counselor.
+STUDENT HEALTH SERVICES As part of the program of student personnel services, the college provides health services for the protection and maintenance of student health.
 These health services, under the direction of a medical doctor and consisting of a full-time staff, assisted on a part-time basis by several medical specialists, are available to students for consultation, treatment of minor physical difficulties and emergencies, and counsel as to additional proper procedures.
 Full-time nurses are on duty.
 During the weeks the college is in session, students may obtain appointments with specialists during the hours they are available at the office of Health Services.
-A student must be currently enrolled for seven or more units of credit to be eligible for other than Physical examinations are required of and provided for all teacher education students at time of admission to and graduation from the various education credential programs.
+A student must be currently enrolled for seven or more units of credit to be eligible for other than emergency treatment.
+Physical examinations are required of and provided for all teacher education students at time of admission to and graduation from the various education credential programs.
 These examinations are furnished by the Health Services office only to those credential candidates who are applying for a state credential through the college, screened by the college.